hapax/hapax.github.io/assets/form.md

 of description, like being too zoomed in on a microscope, but I think that it is simply different information.
-The symmetries, order parameters which measure their brokenness, and collective excitations which emerge as long-range messangers of disorder, are not simply the microscopics "zoomed out".
+The symmetries, order parameters which measure their brokenness, and collective excitations which emerge as long-range messengers of disorder, are not simply the microscopics "zoomed out".
 They are something new, something "over and above" the spins of the lattice, or the carbon atoms of the hexagonal monolayer.